Changissnz/nu_merchant_principal/README.md

 middle-agent between the two references.
-A great majority of the traffic flows through $S$, and this majority flow corresponds to a granting of greater control to $S$ if the matter of control is their choice in non-null magnitude.
+A great majority of the traffic flows through $S$, and this majority flow corresponds to a granting of greater control to $S$ if the matter of control is their choice for non-null magnitude.

 The vulture is a protector and a reaper.
 These two metaphors for the metaphor of the audience as a vulture spark curiosity